cakephp/docs/en/appendices/4-3-migration-guide.rst

 - ``TestFixture::$fields`` and ``TestFixture::$import`` are deprecated.
 You
   should convert your application to the :doc:`new fixture system <./fixture-upgrade>`.
+- ``TestCase::$dropTables`` is deprecated.
+Dropping tables during a test run is not compatible with the new migration/schema dump based fixtures and will be removed in 5.0.

 Behavior Changes
 ================